 Legacy Parks assisted Knox County with a major expansion of the existing county park by obtaining a land easement for trail expansion with grant funding from REI.
 The new trail connects the new parking lot to the existing trails network on the backside of the property.
 The expansion of these trails is important because it provides new access point into the trail systems for the neighboring communities and will tie together the currently isolated 8-miles of trails into the interconnected loop of 50+ miles of Urban Wilderness trails.
 Partners: REI

 Legacy Parks helped Ijams Nature Center create the first of its kind, Primal Playground – an outdoor exercise and training course that utilizes natural materials to engage a full body workout by incorporating landscape features such as boulders, logs and trees with customizable plans designed by a physical fitness expert.
 Partners: Siddiqi Foundation and Earthadelic Landscape and Construction

-Legacy Parks is creating a three-mile, virtually flat rail-with-trail alongside the Gulf & Ohio Railway from the edge of Chapman Highway to Ijams Meads Quarry.
-The rail-with-trail will provide an exceptional recreational and commuter connection for south Knoxville businesses, neighborhoods and destinations.
-Partners: S& ME, Realty Trust Group, Gulf & Ohio Railway, Knoxville Track Club
+Legacy Parks is creating a 1.5-mile, virtually flat rail-with-trail alongside the Knoxville & Holston River Railroad from the edge of Chapman Highway to Island Home.
+The trail will provide an exceptional recreational and commuter connection for south Knoxville businesses, neighborhoods and destinations.
+Partners: Ross/Fowler, S&ME, Realty Trust Group, Gulf & Ohio Railway, Knoxville Track Club

 Oak Ridge Trails